Rhubarb Custard Pie

 Storing Rhubarb

 If the rhubarb you purchased has leaves attached, remove them as soon as you get home.
 (They contain a toxic compound that can be harmful to humans and animals if consumed.)
-Refrigerate the stalks in a resealable bag or plastic grocery bag in your crisper drawer, where it should stay fresh for one to two weeks.
+Refrigerate the stalks in a resealable bag or plastic grocery bag in your crisper drawer, where they should stay fresh for one to two weeks.

 How to Crimp a Pie Crust